AlecMcG99/dnd-notes/Session notes/Alec/Session 1.md

 DJ hails from from the blazers having just performed his ritual

 Approx. 60 years ago, there was an explosion that introduced a lot of fiends that changed the Wildemount forest.

+Man burst into bar crying about his boy getting abducted by fiends.
+I flipped my coin and decided to help him.
+We ran with him to